- Plazas are important at Filipstad. Shops and restaurants nearby. You can live here without owning a car. Illustration: Diiz

 Park and pool

-At the far end of Filipstad we envisage a large park and pool facilities.
-During the day it would also serve as an extension of the playground for the pupils at the new school in Filipstad.
-Along the waterfront promenade you can admire training ships and sailing ships or perhaps simply enjoy the sea air.
+At the far end of the former harbour of Filipstad we envisage a large park and pool facilities.
+During the day it would also serve as an extended playground for pupils at the nearby new school in Filipstad.
+Along the waterfront promenade you can admire the many training ships and sailing ships, or perhaps simply enjoy the fresh sea air.
 With its rooftop terraces and a total of approximately 23 acres of open and green spaces, we believe that many will want to live in Filipstad.